Preconception Care and Nutrition for Fertility: where to start

 The term plant-based diet is now commonly used to refer to a vegan diet.
-However, this phrase was initially used to refer to a Mediterranean dietary approach that is based around an abundance of vegetables and fruit.
+However, this phrase was initially used to refer to a Mediterranean dietary approach that is based on an abundance of vegetables and fruit.
 Mediterranean meals are based around a variety of fresh and seasonal vegetables, so focus on filling up half your plate with vegetables at each main meal.
 Fresh fruit should replace sugary snacks and is often served as dessert at the end of a meal.
-Ideally if you are following a Mediterranean dietary approach you should be consuming 5 portions of vegetables and 2 portions of fruit every day.
+Ideally, if you are following a Mediterranean dietary approach you should be consuming 5 portions of vegetables and 2 portions of fruit every day.

 Fruit and vegetables are our main dietary source of antioxidants, the nutrients that protect our reproductive cells from damage and promote egg and sperm quality.
-These antioxidants are often the compounds that give fruit and vegetables their bright colours, for example, beta carotene in carrots – so by eating a variety of colours of fruit and vegetables daily we can ensure we are consuming a greater variety of these all important antioxidants.
+These antioxidants are often the compounds that give fruit and vegetables their bright colours, for example, beta carotene in carrots – so by eating a variety of colours of fruit and vegetables daily we can ensure we are consuming a greater variety of these all-important antioxidants.

-The Mediterranean diet is plant based, but it does not exclude meat, fish or shellfish completely.
-Instead the focus is on eating high quality animal products in moderation.
+The Mediterranean diet is plant-based, but it does not exclude meat, fish, or shellfish completely.
+Instead, the focus is on eating high-quality animal products in moderation.
 This is a key benefit of the Mediterranean diet for reproductive health because red meat is the best dietary source of the mineral zinc, which is absolutely essential for male fertility.
-In fact high quality grass-fed red meat can also be a source of the GOOD omega-3 fats which we normally associate with fish consumption.
+In fact, high-quality grass-fed red meat can also be a source of the GOOD omega-3 fats which we normally associate with fish consumption.
 Have good quality red meat 1-2 times a week to ensure you are getting enough of these essential nutrients.

 Olive oil is probably the most important ingredient in the Mediterranean diet and for a very good reason.
-Olive oil is a monounsaturated fat that helps control and reduce levels of inflammation.
+Olive oil is a monounsaturated fat that helps control and reduces levels of inflammation.
 Olive oil is packed full of dietary antioxidants, and on top of that dressing salads and vegetables with olive oil will actually increase the absorption of antioxidants present in those vegetables.
-Choose extra virgin olive oil as it is highest in antioxidants and aim to consume around 2 tbsp daily in salad dressings or drizzled over cooked vegetables.
+Choose extra virgin olive oil as it is the highest in antioxidants and aim to consume around 2 tbsp daily in salad dressings or drizzled over cooked vegetables.

 Alcohol is not forbidden in the Mediterranean diet, however, the alcohol choices and the way it is consumed differ from a Northern European approach.
 A Mediterranean dietary approach focuses on consuming small servings of alcohol across a week and this alcohol is usually in the form of wine, especially antioxidant-rich red wine.
 Whereas, in Northern Europe, it is more common to consume most of our alcoholic drinks at the weekend, consuming 4 or more drinks in one day is considered binge drinking.
 Binge drinking has a rapid negative impact on our reproductive health as it leads to elevations of an inflammatory toxin (called LPS) in our bloodstreams.
 Higher levels of LPS have been shown to have a negative impact on reproductive health.
 So avoid binge drinking sessions at the weekend and limit intake to 2 alcoholic drinks in one day.